bvdilshan/bvdilshan/README.md

 ## 👋 About Me

-I am a **BIT Undergraduate at the University of Moratuwa**, deeply passionate about building scalable systems and mastering **DevOps** workflows.
-Currently shifting my focus towards the **.NET ecosystem**.
+I am an undergraduate BIT student at the University of Moratuwa, passionate about building scalable systems and continuously improving my software engineering skills.

+Currently, I am focusing on the .NET ecosystem, exploring backend development, cloud-native architectures, and modern application design.

+Alongside development, I am actively learning DevOps practices — including CI/CD pipelines, containerization, and cloud deployment — with the goal of building efficient and reliable software delivery workflows.
 * 🌱 Learning: **C# & .NET Core**
 * 🎯 Goal: To bridge the gap between **Development & Operations**